Infisical/infisical-omnibus/README.md

 $ bin/kitchen login ubuntu-1804
 [vagrant@ubuntu...] $ .  load-omnibus-toolchain.sh
 [vagrant@ubuntu...] $ [ -e .bundle ] && sudo chown -R vagrant:vagrant .bundle
-[vagrant@ubuntu...] $ cd test   # or 'cd test/omnibus' if your omnibus project is embedded in your main project [vagrant@ubuntu...] $ bundle install [vagrant@ubuntu...] $ bin/omnibus build test
+[vagrant@ubuntu...] $ cd infisical   # or 'cd infisical/omnibus' if your omnibus project is embedded in your main project [vagrant@ubuntu...] $ bundle install [vagrant@ubuntu...] $ bin/omnibus build infisical
 ```

 For a complete list of all commands and platforms, run `kitchen list` or